TegoTech/governance/README.md

 # Proposals

 Researchers, entrepreneurs, and inventors can make proposals for funding.
+To make a proposal, follow the instructions in the [Proposal File](https://github.com/TegoTech/governance/blob/main/proposals.md).

 # R&D Voting